 City Location Map

-The existing Savoy Hotel, a 5 star hotel over 9 stories, comprises 94 bedrooms with ground floor reception and bar, first floor restaurant and third floor meeting and conference
+The existing Savoy Hotel, a 5 star hotel over 9 stories, comprises 94 bedrooms with ground floor reception and bar, first floor restaurant and third floor meeting and conference facilities.

 Our Clients brief was to increase the current hotel bedroom numbers by 35 extending the existing hotel offering from 94 to 129 bedrooms with the introduction of larger bedrooms, interconnecting bedrooms, bedroom suites and a new modern hotel experience.

 It is intended that the mill building, in its entirety, will be taken in charge by the hotel operators.
 A new hotel entrance from Shannon Street will be introduced to allow guests to enter the hotel from either the main entrance on Henry St. or the proposed Shannon Street entrance.

 A new hotel café/bar is proposed at the north-western end of the mill occupying a prime corner location within the building footprint – frontage to both Henry Street & Shannon Street.

 The brief also includes ground floor café/restaurant use for both hotel patrons and the public.
 It is intended that this café/restaurant will accommodate a breakfast facility for those guests staying in rooms located in the mill building.
 An entrance to the café/restaurant will be maintained on Shannon Street.

 An additional cafe/restaurant is proposed with independent access from Shannon Street.

 New wc’s are proposed at first floor level in the mill with access via the proposed new lift and stair core.
 These WC’s will service the existing Savoy bar and new café/restaurant/bar.